mdtawsifkhansiam/COMP3104_Group_Assignment/README.md

 3. git checkout 101515575-tawsif

 ## CI/CD
-GitHub Actions pipeline configured in .github/workflows/ci.yml
+This project uses GitHub Actions for continuous integration.
+The workflow file is located at `.github/workflows/ci.yml` and runs on every push to any branch, automatically testing the build process.

 ## Branching
-- main: Primary branch
+- main: Primary branch with stable code
-- 101515575-tawsif: Development branch
+- 101515575-tawsif: Individual development branch
-- 101515575-feature: Feature work
+- 101515575-feature: Feature development and testing
-- 101515575-dev: Testing
+- 101515575-dev: Development and experimentation

+## Files Created
+- `101515575_gb.txt`: Information about George Brown College
+- `101515575_devops.txt`: COMP3104 DevOps course details
+- `101515575_sdlc.txt`: Importance of DevOps in software development lifecycle